 In order for a wall scanner to find a plastic pipe, it must have water running through it.
 For this reason, it’s essential to turn on both hot and cold water nearby.
 This will ensure that water is running through all the supply pipes in your wall.
 Once the water is running, use the wall scanner to find the pipes.

 A high-quality stud finder is an ideal tool for finding the location of pipes in the wall.
 Choose a model that identifies what material has been detected.
 This will let you know whether you’ve found a wooden stud, metal, electrical wire, or a pipe.
+Some basic stud finders won’t detect all these materials.
 This way, you can plan your project without cutting a hole in your wall.

 - This stud finder identifies wood, metal, and live wires.